 As you can see from the results, the class of the micro SD card does not necessarily mean it will be faster as the random read/write speeds are even more important.
 Therefore, Samsung’s class 6 micro SD card that is often sold together with the NOOBS operating system install manager performed as well as the class 10 SanDisk Extreme Pro in my tests.

-However, if you want to make sure that your micro SD card will last longer without any issues, so I would recommend using SanDisk Extreme Pro 8GB is a good choice.
+However, you should make sure that your micro SD card will last longer without any issues, so I would recommend using SanDisk Extreme Pro 8GB.

 The RPi does not come with a power adapter, so you will also need to get a supported power adapter.
 Be sure to get a good quality power adapter as those cheap ones that come together with many Raspberry Pi bundles may not work properly.

 For example, I had problems with a Flirc remote companion adapter when using a cheap power adapter.
 I got erratic key presses with the Flirc when using a power adapter that came together with the Raspberry Pi model B+ bundle.
 When I plugged the RPi to my TV’s USB slot or used my iPad’s power supply, problems were resolved.

 If your television supports HDMI CEC, I recommend using it as that is the easiest way to control your Raspberry Pi.
 You can use your TV’s remote to control XBMC by sending signals over the HDMI cable.
 Usually, HDMI CEC works without further configuration.

 If your television does not support HDMI CEC, then the most cost-efficient and working solution is the Flirc (get it here).
 Flirc learns any remote control so you can use your old IR remote control and map it with the Flirc using a configuration application on Windows and Mac OS X.

 You can follow this Flirc guide to map the keys with the configuration application.
 You can then plug the Flirc into Raspberry Pi and start controlling the XBMC.

 Building your own system is very easy and by following these four simple steps, you will have the system ready to be booted up with an operating system in less than 30 minutes.